mpenet/jet/README.md

      :headers {"Content-Type" "prout"}
      :status 201}))

-(qbits.jet.server/run-jetty handler {:port ...})
+(qbits.jet.server/run-jetty {:ring-handler handler :port ...})
 ```

 ### WebSocket

-Here we have the equivalent of a call to run-jetty, with the first
-param as your main app ring handler (coming from whatever routing lib
-you might use).

-In the options the `:websocket-handler` value takes a normal ring handler
+In the options the `:websocket-handler` is the root handler for all
+websocket connections.

 The websocket handlers receive a ring request map + 3 core.async channels
 and the underlying WebSocketAdapter instance for potential advanced uses.